Canada: Trudeau debates rivals ahead of snap elections | DW | 10.09.2021

 Trudeau, the second-youngest prime minister in Canadian history and the son of the late Liberal Prime Minister Pierre Trudeau, appeared agitated at times on stage with his four main rivals.

-O'Toole presents the biggest direct threat.
-Trudeau accused him of harboring an extremist agenda and not being tough on issues like climate change.
+O'Toole presents the biggest direct threat to him.
+Trudeau accused O'Toole of harboring an extremist agenda and not being tough on issues like climate change.

 "This wasn't a game-changer," he surmised.